 The prejudice to the Debtors' estate is substantial and multifaceted.
-The claim fails on its face to identify any specific violation of the loan agreement terms or legal rights.
+The Claim fails on its face to demonstrate how principal payments were improperly credited.
 The Debtors' estate is denied the opportunity to properly evaluate the Claim due to Claimant's non-responsiveness, while still having to defend against a claim that fails on its face to establish legal or factual merit.
 The Court has already granted the Motion to Estimate, valuing the Claim at \$0.00, yet the Debtors' estate continues to bear administrative costs associated with this unresolved Claim.
 Despite clear instructions that "if you do not file and serve any response by February 13, 2025, the Bankruptcy Court may elect not to review any additional information or arguments," Notice of Hearing at 3, Claimant has chosen not to engage in the process designed to resolve claims efficiently.
 This ongoing administrative burden without corresponding benefit to the claims resolution process creates prejudice that weighs in favor of expunging the Claim.